TeaCI/drone-docs/content/usage/overview.md

 # Commands

-Drone previously cloned your source code into the build workspace.
+Tea CI previously cloned your source code into the build workspace.
 The build workspace is mounted into your Docker container at runtime as a volume.
 This means your code is cloned **outside** of the build container but your build commands are run **inside** of the build container.

-Drone executes the following bash commands inside your build container:
+Tea CI executes the following bash commands inside your build container:

 ```yaml
 ---